 Catherine McAuley Catholic College believes that a strong partnership between parents, students, staff and external specialists is essential to ensure the best care and education for your child.

-These staff members regularly communicate and collaborate with other members of the College community such as the Principal, Assistant Principal, Head of House, Leader of Wellbeing and Psychologist.
-Leaders of Learning will also provide valuable input and feedback to ensure individual points of challenge are met and the curriculum is accessible for student.
+These staff members regularly communicate and collaborate with other members of the College community such as the Principal, Assistant Principal, Head of House, Leader of Wellbeing and our College Psychologist.
+Leaders of Learning will also provide valuable input and feedback to ensure individual points of challenge are met and the curriculum is accessible for students.

 Individual Learning Plan (ILP)

 When a student with a specific learning need or disability is identified, a collaborative process then begins to gather as much information about the student as possible.
 Parents/Carers or relevant family members, along with the child’s Case Manager and external specialists if required, meet to discuss the ways in which the College as a whole and individual teachers can assist the student.
 An Individual Learning Plan (ILP) is developed and this information is communicated to staff as appropriate.

 In-class support may be provided to students through one-on-one instruction and support from either a Lead Teacher or a Learning Mentor, dependant on individual needs of the student.
 All additional supports are offered after consultation with parents/carers, teachers and the student.

 If required, students have the opportunity to work in a small group to gain assistance with their learning.
 This may include support of learning and assessment tasks or developing more advanced study skills.
 Classroom teachers who believe that a student requires extra assistance can book the student into The Hub.
 Students can also use this location for ‘Time-out’ based on their needs (anxiety, sensory, sensitivity etc.) which is planned and implemented by all stakeholders.